Functoriality of Principal Bundles and Connections: Fiber Bundles and Non--Linear Connections

-evidently results in a vertical vector field for all vector fields $X,\,Y$ on $\F M$ and vanishes for a vertical vector field $X$ or $Y$ no matter what is the other.
 In particular the curvature $R^\nabla$ measures exactly the failure of the horizontal distribution $\ker\,\P^\nabla\,\subseteq\,T\F M$ associated to $\P^\nabla$ to be integrable.

-\pfill An interpretation of the curvature tensor along classical lines as a commutator of covariant derivatives requires a significant amount of extra work and so we will only sketch the basic idea.
-The iterated tangent bundle of a smooth manifold $\F$ is a smooth manifold $T(\,T\F\,)$ coming along with a canonical involutive diffeomorphism $\Theta:\,T(\,T\F\,) \longrightarrow T(\,T\F\,)$ characterized by
+An interpretation of the curvature tensor along classical lines as a commutator of covariant derivatives is shown in \cite{SaW}